 Now if you are in a vehicle, the first thing to do is turn off the engine.
 Do not smoke or use matches.
 While it may not be obvious at first, these activities will waste what precious air you have – a definite no-no.

 Open a window and check for depth of burial with some kind of stick, pole or probe.
 Do not leave the vehicle unless you feel sure it is safe to do so or you are in a remote location.

-If you have a two-way radio, keep it turned on; it may quickly become your best friend in this situation.
+If you have a two-way radio or a handheld ham radio, keep it turned on; it may quickly become your best friend in this situation.
 Use it to call for help.

 Search & Rescue After And Avalanche